 You, as the client, can only testify what you heard the attorney say.
 If your witness was present and heard the attorney make the same statement, your witness should be present to testify at the arbitration hearing.
 You cannot use letters or affidavits from other people.
 If you want to offer the testimony of some other person, have them available to testify.
 If they cannot be available to testify at the hearing, notify the panel chairperson ahead of time and he or she may let that person testify by telephone.
-Do not wait until the morning of the hearing to ask if this procedure should be followed.
+Do not wait until the day of the hearing to ask if this procedure should be followed.
+The civil procedure for Small Claims actions apply.
+The arbitration shall be governed by the Small Claims rules of evidence, which are set out in Wis Stat 799.209.
+Evidence shall be admitted in the arbitration if it has reasonable probative value.
+An essential finding of fact may not be based solely on a party's oral hearsay statement unless it would be admissible under the Rules of Evidence.